ricmoo/pyaes/README.md

 key_32 = key[:32]
 ```

-The [scrypt](https://github.com/ricmoo/pyscrypt) PBKDF is intentially slow, to make it more difficult to brute-force guess a password:
+The [scrypt](https://github.com/ricmoo/pyscrypt) PBKDF is intentionally slow, to make it more difficult to brute-force guess a password:

 ```
 # See: https://github.com/ricmoo/pyscrypt